 Building on the 'Reading as a Writer' concept (most famously explored in Francine Prose's book), this module explores how published writers handle the technical and ethical problems which are likely to present themselves in your writing.
 Through a combination of weekly 'practical criticism' exercises and an online 'book group' you will develop the analytical skills to improve your own writing and the problem-solving techniques to overcome any obstacles in your approach.

 This module explores the methods fiction-writers employ to research elements of their stories, as well as investigating the reasons why research is necessary – to provide authenticity, to avoid error, to create verisimilitude, and even to get inspiration.
 You will also learn about researching the possible markets, audiences and publishing outlets for your creative work.

 This module moves on from the 'portfolio' focus of earlier modules to deal with the challenges of working on a specific novel.
 Through a series of writing exercises you will begin to evolve characters, explore themes and refine settings for your planned novel.
 This is an opportunity for you to begin the sustained prose narrative that is expected in the following dissertation.

+This course is an online distance learning programme, so all teaching and learning is done online.
 You will have an online tutor for support and guidance throughout the development of your novel, and will also develop a virtual writers' group to share writing in progress.